scsskid/benedikt-gr-site/src/home.md

 I'm looking for working and learning from each other in teams.
 Also I call myself well experienced in creating visual designs and applying to the web for all devices.

-I want to stay updated on trends constantly but don't get trapped by them. 🤷‍♂️
+Always updated on trends but never trapped by them. 🤷‍♂️